Mukumbya Musoke Advocates

 This review provides an overview of the legal measures that have been adopted by the Government of Uganda through subsidiary legislation in response to the COVID-19 pandemic.

-A. The Public Health (Notification of COVID – 19) Order No. 45 of 2020.
+The Public Health (Notification of COVID – 19) Order No. 45 of 2020.

-This order was issued on 17th March 2020by the Minister of Health.
+This order was issued on 17th March 2020 by the Minister of Health.
 The order declares COVID-19 a notifiable disease to which provisions of the Public Health Act shall apply.

-B. The Public Health (Prevention of COVID – 19) (Requirements and Conditions of Entry into Uganda) Order No. 46 of 2020.
+The Public Health (Prevention of COVID – 19) (Requirements and Conditions of Entry into Uganda) Order No. 46 of 2020.

 This order was issued by the Minister of Health on 17th March 2020.
 It instituted the following measures: